wacncontent/CustomizeTool/addCommentOutput/includes/publishing-with-git.md

 ### <a id="Step75"></a>Deploy a Visual Studio solution from BitBucket, CodePlex, Dropbox, GitHub, or Mercurial

-Pushing a Visual Studio solution to web sites in Azure Websites is just as easy as pushing a simple index.html file.
-The web sites deployment process streamlines all the details, including restore NuGet dependencies and building the application binaries.
-You can follow the source control best practices of maintaining code only in your Git repository, and let web sites deployment take care of the rest.
+Pushing a Visual Studio solution to Web Apps in Azure is just as easy as pushing a simple index.html file.
+The Web Apps deployment process streamlines all the details, including restore NuGet dependencies and building the application binaries.
+You can follow the source control best practices of maintaining code only in your Git repository, and let Web Apps deployment take care of the rest.

-The steps for pushing your Visual Studio solution to web sites is the same as in the [previous section](#Step7), provided that you configure your solution and repository as follows:
+The steps for pushing your Visual Studio solution to Web Apps is the same as in the [previous section](#Step7), provided that you configure your solution and repository as follows:

 -	In your repository root, add a `.gitignore` file, then specify all files and folders that you want to exclude from your repository, such as the `Obj`, `Bin`, and `packages` folders (see [gitignore documentation](http://git-scm.com/docs/gitignore) for formatting information).
 For example: